breatheforks/mimosa-peepcode/README.md

 [6]:https://github.com/Ember-SC/peepcode-ordr-test/
 [7]:http://bower.io/

-It's written in coffeescript, stylus, emblem, and statically compiled jade (for the index.html and testrunner.html files).

-There is a [testem][3] testsuite written in [qunit][4] and [pavlov][5].
+The app is written in coffeescript, stylus, emblem, and statically compiled jade.
+It includes a [testem][3] testsuite written in [qunit][4] and [pavlov][5].
 The test suite is directly stolen from [here][6].